Mochi: Aligning Pre-training and Inference for Efficient Graph Foundation Models via Meta-Learning: GFM Task Unification and Pitfalls of Restricted Prototype Readouts

-\begin{proposition}[Convex-hull inclusion prevents unique argmax] If $p_c \in \mathrm{conv}\bigl(\{p_{c'}\}_{c' \neq c}\bigr)$, then for every embedding $z \in \mathbb{R}^{d_z}$, $\langle z, p_c \rangle \leq \max_{c' \neq c} \langle z, p_{c'} \rangle.$ Consequently, class $c$ can never be the unique argmax of the prototype scores. \end{proposition}
+\begin{proposition}[Convex-hull inclusion prevents unique argmax] If $p_c \in \mathrm{conv}\bigl(\{p_{c'} : c' \neq c\}\bigr)$, then for every embedding $z \in \mathbb{R}^{d_z}$, $\langle z, p_c \rangle \leq \max_{c' \neq c} \langle z, p_{c'} \rangle.$ Consequently, class $c$ can never be the unique argmax of the prototype scores. \end{proposition}

 The proof is deferred to Appendix~\ref{ap:proof-domination}.
 Proposition~\ref{prop:domination} identifies a sharp geometric failure mode: once a class prototype lies inside the convex hull of the remaining prototypes, the prototype rule cannot assign that class as the unique winner.
 Thus, even if the underlying class remains recoverable, summarizing it by a single centroid can render it effectively invisible to the prototype readout.

-Multimodality is one natural mechanism for this phenomenon, but it is not required.
-Any class geometry that places the centroid in an intermediate region can trigger the same effect, including cases where neighboring classes are simply too close or arranged so that one prototype falls between the others.
-The issue is therefore not multimodality per se, but the mismatch between a single-centroid readout and the true geometry of the class distributions.
+While multimodality is one way this can occur, the condition is more general: any class geometry that pulls its centroid between competing prototypes can trigger the same mismatch.

 Exact convex-hull inclusion is a boundary case, but it captures a broader instability.
 In Appendix~\ref{ap:eps-domination}, we introduce a soft $\varepsilon$-inclusion variant showing that nearly included prototypes can achieve at most a vanishingly small score advantage.
 As a result, their predictions become highly unstable: small perturbations to the embeddings or support set can eliminate any residual preference for the class.
-An illustrative example is provided in Appendix~\ref{ap:multimodal-collapse-example}.